csdms/bmi/docs/source/bmi.implementation.rst

   the BMI specifies are the names of the functions, their arguments, and their return values.

+* :term:`Standard Names` are not required for naming a model's :term:`exchange items <exchange item>`.
+However, the use of standardized names makes it easier for a framework (or a human) to match input and output variables between models.

+* Don't change the variable names you currently use within your model to :term:`Standard Names`.
+Standard Names are too long and cumbersome to be used within a model code.
+Instead, you find a `matching`_ Standard Name for each variable in your model and then write your BMI functions to accept the Standard Names and map them to your model's internal names.

 * Constructs and features that are natural for the language should be used when implementing a BMI.
 BMI strives to be developer-friendly.